Characterization of the Pareto social choice correspondence: Characterization with

-Thus, to achieve a characterization of the Pareto correspondence for $m \geq 5$, we need a new condition. \ We introduce a correspondence analog of a property of social choice \textit{functions }that are resolute, i.e., single alternatives are chosen at every profile (Campbell, Kelly, and Qi, 2018). \ A social choice \textit{function} $g$ satisfies \textbf{stability} if for every pair of profiles, $u$ and $u^{ \ast }$, and for every pair $x$, $y$ of alternatives, and every individual $i$, if $x =g (u)$ and, in ordering $u (i) $, alternative $y$ is adjacent to and just below $x$, then if $u^{ \ast } $ is obtained from $u$ by \textit{only} lowering $x$ to just below $y$ for $i $, we must have either $g (u^{ \ast }) =x$ or $g (u^{ \ast }) =y$. \ A small change in the profile results in a restricted set of possible outcomes. \ Here, where we are dealing with correspondences, we consider the same alteration of profiles, but allow somewhat different consequences. \ A social choice \textit{correspondence} $G$ satisfies \textbf{strong stability} if for every pair of profiles, $u$ and $u^{ \ast }$, and for every pair $x$, $y$ of alternatives, and every individual $i$, if $x \in G (u)$ and, in ordering $u (i)$, alternative $y$ is adjacent to and just below $x$, then if $u^{ \ast }$ is obtained from $u$ by \textit{only} lowering $x$ to just below $y$ for $i$, we must have \textit{exactly one} of the following outcomes hold at $u^{ \ast }$:
+Thus, to achieve a characterization of the Pareto correspondence for $m\geq 5 $, we need another new condition. \ We introduce a correspondence analog of a property of social choice \textit{functions }that are resolute, i.e., single alternatives are chosen at every profile (Campbell, Kelly, and Qi, 2018). \ A social choice \textit{function} $g$ satisfies \textbf{stability} if for every pair of profiles, $u$ and $u^{\ast }$, and for every pair $x$, $ y$ of alternatives, and every individual $i$, if $x=g(u)$ and, in ordering $ u(i)$, alternative $y$ is adjacent to and just below $x$, then if $u^{\ast }$ is obtained from $u$ by \textit{only} lowering $x$ to just below $y$ for $i$ , we must have either $g(u^{\ast })=x$ or $g(u^{\ast })=y$. \ A small change in the profile results in a restricted set of possible outcomes. \ Here, where we are dealing with correspondences, we consider the same alteration of profiles, but allow somewhat different consequences, but still with a focus on "small changes cause small effects."\footnote{ In (Campbell, Kelly, and Qi, 2018), it is observed that in Richard Bellman's autobiography [1984, p.
+181], he writes: "Change one small feature, and the structure of the solution was strongly altered.
+There was no stability!"}. \ A social choice \textit{correspondence} $G$ satisfies \textbf{strong stability} if for every pair of profiles, $u$ and $u^{\ast }$, and for every pair $x$, $y$ of alternatives, and every individual $i$, if $x\in G(u)$ and, in ordering $u(i)$, alternative $y$ is adjacent to and just below $x$, then if $u^{\ast }$ is obtained from $u$ by \textit{only} lowering $x$ to just below $y$ for $i$, we must have \textit{exactly one} of the following outcomes hold at $u^{\ast }$:

 \qquad \qquad a. \ $G (u^{ \ast }) =G (u)$;